Wintellect/WintellectPowerShell/ReadMe.md

 After posting many random PowerShell scripts in my [blog ](http://www.wintellect.com/blogs/jrobbins), I packaged them up into a common module to make sharing and incorporating easier.
 Please fork and let me know if there's any bugs you find.
 I hope you find it useful.

+WintellectPowerShell is in the [PowerShell Gallery](https://www.powershellgallery.com/packages/WintellectPowerShell/).
+To install, execute the following command:

+	Install-Module -Name WintellectPowerShell -Scope CurrentUser

 Here's the about text showing all cmdlets.
 Of course, all cmdlets have detailed help for more information.

 	TOPIC